redhat-plumbers-in-action/differential-shellcheck/README.md

 <!-- -->

-This repository hosts code for running differential ShellCheck in GitHub actions.
-Idea of having something like a differential ShellCheck was first introduced in [@fedora-sysv/initscripts](https://github.com/fedora-sysv/initscripts).
-Initscripts needed some way to verify incoming PRs without getting warnings and errors about already merged and for years working code.
-Therefore, differential ShellCheck was born.
+This repository hosts code for running Differential ShellCheck in GitHub Actions.
+Idea of having something like a Differential ShellCheck was first introduced in [@fedora-sysv/initscripts](https://github.com/fedora-sysv/initscripts).
+Initscripts needed some way to verify incoming Pull Requests without getting warnings and errors about already merged and for years working code.
+Therefore, Differential ShellCheck was born.

 ## How does it work